 On the Admin sidebar, select Stores > Settings > Configuration.

-If you have a multi-site setup, set the Store View control in the upper-left corner to the website to apply the configuration.
+If you have a multi-site setup, set the Store View control in the upper-left corner of the website to apply the configuration.

 Select B2B Features in the left side panel under General.
 Then, follow these steps: